Tell us about your project

-Whenever we need to make some custom code for leaflet maps, this is the code syntax and where we need to place our custom code.
+Whenever we need to make some custom code for Leaflet maps, this is the code syntax and where we need to place our custom code.

-I have selected a value from the database table leaflet icons, but as the content is serialized, we'll first have to unserialize it.
+I have selected a value from the database table Leaflet icons, but as the content is serialized, we'll first have to unserialize it.
 After fetching them all, I've sorted everything alphabetically.

-Next we need to set the base_url that we'll need for setting the icon path value.
+Next, we need to set the base_url that we'll need for setting the icon path value.

 Next, we'll format the icons.

-Variable popup is the value of a popup section for each node.
+The variable popup is the value of a popup section for each node.

-As I said before, we did have icons on the map set already, before we started adding our custom code for leaflet icons.
+As I said before, we did have icons on the map set already, before we started adding our custom code for Leaflet icons.

-So it means with adding these custom settings, our map would have duplicates of each icon.
+So, by adding these custom settings, our map would have duplicates of each icon.

 We'll have to exclude those already appearing there before our changes.

-In the end, we need to go again through all selected content types, and set the list of overlays and add them to the leaflet map.
+In the end, we need to go again through all selected content types, and set the list of overlays and add them to the Leaflet map.